coatsnmore/home-dashboard/README.md

 ## TODO

 - [x] Move most workloads to linux server
-- [ ] Expose ollama from high performing machine
+- [x] Expose ollama from high performing machine
-- [ ] Ensure GPUs are all used
+- [x] Ensure GPUs are all used
 - [ ] Add weather to home dashboard
 - [ ] Add timed jobs and push notifications to ntfy
 - [ ] Enable reverse proxy and ACME
 - [ ] Authenticate user and conditionally grant access
-- [x] Condense into single Docker Compose file
+- [x] Condense into single Docker Compose file (mocstly)
+- [ ] Add Automatic1111 Stable Diffusion to central Ollama config
 - [ ] Add compute node and switch to Docker Swarm or Kubernetes